Hernia: Surgery

+Some complications from surgery in order of prevalence include a seroma/hematoma formation, urinary retention, neuralgias, testicular pain/swelling, mesh infection/wound infection, and recurrence.
+A seroma is often seen after an indirect hernia repair and resolves spontaneously over 4–6 weeks.
+To prevent a seroma it's important to reduce the amount of cutting around the hernia sac where it's connected to the cord structures.
+Additionally, securely attaching the hernia sac to the pubic bone and creating small openings in the tissue around a direct hernia can help.
+In cases of heavy bleeding or extensive cutting, certain surgeons may opt to insert a drain.
+Urinary retention is often seen in elderly patients, these patients can be catheterized prior to surgery if there is a risk.
+Other complications may arise post-operatively, including rejection of the mesh that is used to repair the hernia.
+In the event of a mesh rejection, the mesh will very likely need to be removed.
+Mesh rejection can be detected by obvious, sometimes localized swelling and pain around the mesh area.
+Continuous discharge from the scar is likely for a while after the mesh has been removed.
+A surgically treated hernia can lead to complications such as inguinodynia.

 Recovery

 Many patients are managed through day surgery centers and are able to return to work within a week or two, though intense activities are prohibited for a longer period.
 People who have their hernias repaired with mesh often recover within a month, but pain can last longer.
 Surgical complications may include pain that lasts more than three months, surgical site infections, nerve and blood vessel injuries, injury to nearby organs, and hernia recurrence.
 Pain that lasts more than three months occurs in about 10% of people following hernia repair.